jackschooley/cfb-betting/README.md

 these games.
 - Injuries: obviously if a team loses their star QB (or RB, WR, etc.) for a game, the model's accuracy for predicting that game is heavily in doubt.
+- Motivation: this is especially apparent for bowl games, in which some teams have much more to prove than others.
+The jury is still out on whether the model can perform well for bowl games.

 ## What's Next